 The main symbol in Key 3 is the heart.
 In the Tarot the right hand is the active hand.
 She’s holding a seven-sided shield, a reference to Venus ruling love, that’s made of copper, the metal assigned to Venus.
 To connect to the Empress you have to practice love.
 We can approach nature through science, but the direct approach is through the heart, through feelings.

 The dove, representing the Holy Spirit or Life Force, is seen moving on the shield of love, not in the head.
 Meaning is found in the heart.
 Practicing harmlessness to others is a way to begin.
 This Force or spirit moving in matter, consists of life, intelligence, and energy.
 Alchemy calls it fire.
 The Cabalistic saying about “fire in the water” speaks of the fire of love in the Empress’s heart.

 Every manifestation of substance is taken care of by the Law.
 It’s not haphazard.
-This Law is understood by the subconscious.
+This Law is understood by the subconscious mind.
 Note the red Law triangle over her heart.
+The Law of the Triangle is how Life manifests through the three Sephiroth found at the top of the Tree of Life.
 The wheat field represents nourishment.
 Nature keeps us alive.
 Her scepter means she’s Queen of the World; her power is awesome.
 The scepter shows the globe of this world, indicating her dominion over the physical plane, surmounted by a cross – the Venus symbol upside down.

 The stars above her head are 6-pointed to show attainment in using the laws of the macrocosm.
 The 12 stars signify the zodiac, or 12 modes of energy by which she is influenced.
 Her pearls signify Venus and the Moon, 7 of them for the original planets, strung in order at the door of the throat where the chakra of the thyroid, regulator of the metabolism of the body, is located.
 Her waist and neckline are edged in gold.
 She is clothed with the sun.